Divanshu-Singla/Course-Craft-University-s-own-free-learning-platform/README.md

 ### Learner
 - ✅ Browse and search courses
-- ✅ Enroll in courses (free/paid)
+- ✅ Enroll in courses
-- ✅ Access course content
+- ✅ Access course content and lessons
+- ✅ Track progress with visual progress bars
 - ✅ Take exams
-- ✅ View results and certificates
+- ✅ View exam results
+- ✅ Receive and manage notifications
+- ✅ Update profile and change password
 - ❌ Cannot create courses or exams

 ### Trainer
 - ✅ All learner permissions
-- ✅ Create and manage courses
+- ✅ Create and manage courses with multimedia
-- ✅ Upload course content (videos, images)
+- ✅ Upload course thumbnails, videos, and images
-- ✅ Create and manage exams
+- ✅ Create and manage exams with questions
+- ✅ Edit courses and exams with professional forms
+- ✅ Delete own courses and exams
+- ✅ View created courses and exams in dashboard
-- ✅ View course enrollment statistics
+- ✅ Receive notifications for course updates
-- ❌ Cannot approve courses (requires admin)

 ### Admin
 - ✅ Full system access
-- ✅ Approve/reject courses
+- ✅ View dashboard with system statistics (users excluding admins, courses, exams)
-- ✅ Manage all users
+- ✅ Manage all users (view, ban, unban)
-- ✅ Ban/unban users
-- ✅ View all courses and exams
+- ✅ View all courses in the system
-- ✅ Access dashboard analytics
-- ✅ Content moderation

-### Examinee
-- ✅ Take exams
-- ✅ View exam results
+- ✅ View all exams in the system
-- ✅ Download certificates
+- ✅ Access comprehensive admin panel
-- ⚠️ Limited course enrollment (upgradeable)

 ---